emmajanedrews/base-template/_posts/2017-10-25-a-sweet-way-of-thanking-our-past-clients.md

 However, this offer is for a limited time.
 In order to take advantage, **you’ll need to visit us on November 18th between 12 p.m. and 4 p.m.**

 Quantities will be limited, so don’t wait.
-You can RSVP [here](https://docs.google.com/forms/d/e/1FAIpQLSedHOkJNBbxqKXfUG12HAuQtLjqOXpwbkTOwq7_RZ1pZHBN8A/viewform){:target "_blank"}.
+You can RSVP [here](https://docs.google.com/forms/d/e/1FAIpQLSedHOkJNBbxqKXfUG12HAuQtLjqOXpwbkTOwq7_RZ1pZHBN8A/viewform).

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.